 These children were watching a local fisherman in his boat.
 Notice how the direction of the sunlight from a 45 degree angle on the left creates a feeling of texture and depth to their clothing.
 Always remember to pay attention to the existing light in outdoor photography.

 We'll start with some photo tips on photographing people that you don't know.
 Then I am going to give you some photography tips for how to photograph people that you do know.

 If you are taking pictures of people that you don't know, here are some tips on what you may want to do.

-If the person that I am photographing is the main subject, I always ask permission.
+If the person that you are photographing is the main subject, always ask permission.
 Establishing good eye contact and having a friendly smile do wonders for getting permission.